 Once an agent has been registered in the registrar, it is ready to be enrolled for attestation.
-The tenant can use the EK certificate to verify to verify the trustworthiness of the TPM.
-Both the tenant and verifier
+The tenant can use the EK certificate to verify the trustworthiness of the TPM.

 Note: If EK or AK are mentioned outside of internal TPM signing operations, it usually references the EK{pub} or AK{pub} because it should not be possible extract the private keys out of the TPM.